Back to Blog Home

 After you’ve run through the above steps, your whiteboard might look something like the below:

-The next part is to start creating ideas that can fill this out into a plan of action.
+The next part is to start creating diverse, exciting content marketing ideas to fill this out into a plan of action.
 This part is the divergent element of the session.

 • Collate any information you’ve already been able to gather.
 Make sure all those ideas and data points that you’ve been able to gather prior to the session are laid out for people to see.